 - Regulations and Compliance Audit

 - Early Years Foundation Stage

 The review cycle is a key element of the BPET School Improvement Strategy.
-The cycle of high-quality visits provides the Trust with an overview of the performance of the schools as well as supporting Heads with their improvement strategies, linked to the vision of the Trust.
-Following each visit, the school receives a report outlining its strengths, together with recommendations for improvement based on successful practice from both the state and independent education sectors.
-The report also highlights areas where greater focus may be required to ensure the school is addressing its overall performance.
+The cycle of high-quality visits provides BPET with an overview of the performance of the schools as well as supporting Heads with their improvement strategies, linked to the vision of the Trust.

 The contract was openly tendered,.
-The School Improvement service was tendered in June 2016 for a School Improvement Contract to commence from September 2016 for three years, with the option to extend for two additional years.
+The School Improvement service was tendered in June 2016 for a School Improvement Contract to commence from September 2016 for three years.
 Further details can be found in the School Improvement Contract Awarded.
 On quality (70%) and on price (30%), of the six short-listed companies that tendered, Bellevue Education International Ltd was appointed scoring the highest against the specification and was significantly cheaper, with the contract award being more than half the advertised contract value.

 In 2018/19, in line with the contractual arrangement, the Trust is budgeted to spend £76,236 on School Improvement services with Bellevue Education International Ltd. This is the final year of the contract and it has been agreed by both parties that the contract will cease in August 2019.